hpsam880-cyber/automatic-engine/README.md

 ## Hi there 👋

-I'm **[`Scratch`](https://www.youtube.com/@Scratch_malayalam)**, a Certified Ethical Hacker, Bug Hunter, and Security Researcher.
+I'm **[`sam mathai`](https://www.youtube.com/@Scratch_malayalam)**, a Certified Ethical Hacker, Bug Hunter, and Security Researcher.
 With expertise in vulnerability assessment and ethical hacking, I create content on cybersecurity, bug bounties, and hacking tips.
 My goal is to educate, inspire, and contribute to a safer digital world.

 <a href="https://linkedin.com/scratch"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>